Indicators and oscillators

 To identify significant levels, long-term supports and resistance, as well as major trends, 50-day, 100-day and 200-day moving averages are used.

-The main trading signal for the moving average appears at the moment when prices cross the indicator.
+The main investment signal for the moving average appears at the moment when prices cross the indicator.
 A sell signal appears when the price crosses the average from top to bottom.
 This suggests that the market is losing momentum and not sufficiently effective compared to the moving average.

 The buy signal, on the contrary, occurs at the moment when the price of the asset crosses the moving average from the bottom up.
 This indicates that the price is growing at a faster pace than the indicator.
 For this reason, a similar situation is usually considered as a potential opportunity to open up for a purchase.

-Trading signals on several moving averages
+Investment signals on several moving averages

 Clients often set multiple moving averages on the same price chart.
 One of them is called the fast moving average and has a shorter period (fewer data points for calculation), and the other is slow.
 Naturally, a fast-moving average will be more volatile than a slow one.